Skip to main contentSkip to footer content

 Eligibility: The fellowship is open to all individuals over 18.

-Dates: Up to 12 weeks (up to 8 weeks in residence and 4 weeks remote) with a flexible start date in late May/early June
+Dates: Up to 12 weeks (4 weeks at the Cranberry Lake Campus, 4 weeks at the Newcomb campus, and 4 weeks remote) with a flexible start date in mid-late June

 Expectations: It is expected that the intern will work with faculty to develop various illustrations for of our long-term monitoring projects:

-Compensation: This Fellowship will cover the cost of room and board for the duration of your stay (the equivalent of $3,800) and $315/week honorarium during residency (up to 8 weeks), a $250/week honorarium for up to 4 weeks for remote work to finish the project, and up to $500 for a travel allowance.
+Compensation: This Fellowship will cover the cost of room and board for the duration of your stay (the equivalent of $3,800) and $375/week honorarium for up to 12 weeks, and up to $1,000 for a travel allowance.